Evicting someone is a process all landlords hope to avoid. Evictions can be unpleasant and costly but are sometimes unavoidable.

 If you find yourself in a situation where a tenant fails to pay rent or respect the lease agreement terms, it is time to ask them to leave.

 What is an Eviction?

-If they refuse to leave, your best bet is to treat them as you would any other tenant and serve them a formal eviction notice even if they didn’t sign a lease agreement (most states offer unwanted guests the same privileges as month-to-month tenants).
+An eviction is a legal process by which a landlord removes a tenant from a rented property.
+If the tenant refuses to leave, your best bet is to treat them like any other tenant and serve them a formal eviction notice even if they didn’t sign a lease agreement (most states offer unwanted guests the same privileges as month-to-month tenants).

 Unless you’re using a month-to-month lease, you’ll need a valid reason for terminating the lease before the end of the lease period.

 - Unpaid Rent: failure to pay rent within the time frame noted on the lease

 - Lease Violation: damaged property (such as waste or mold buildup), constant noise (“nuisance”)